PayDock/mobile-sdk-doc/digital-wallet-widgets/googlepay.md

 ##### Customising Appearance

-You can create a custom `ColesPayWidgetAppearance` by providing specific `ImageButtonAppearance` and `LoaderAppearance` configurations.
+You can create a custom `GooglePayWidgetAppearance` by specifying the corner radius, button type, and loader appearance.
+The Google Pay button itself also adapts to light/dark system themes automatically.

 ```Kotlin
 @Composable